georgezzeng/green-stormwater-infrastructure/README.md

 # Green Stormwater Infrastructure Project

-This project is developed using the SeaSketch Geoprocessing Framework to create geoprocessing functions, report clients, and UI components.
+This project is developed using the SeaSketch Geoprocessing Framework to create geoprocessing functions, report clients, and UI components for users to analyze their sketches drawn on SeaSketch Dashboard (https://www.seasketch.org/greeninfrastructure).
+Users can sketch polygons, lines, points, and group them in a scenario to generate reports based on their rain capture goal and budget.

 # Goals for this project